 3 Amazing Ways to Nurture Creativity in Kids

-Creativity is so important and it must be cultivated.
-The world is full of cookie cutter art where every child’s projects look the same.
-These craft projects are cute, but if we teach children all art should look exactly the same, what are we really saying to them?
-We have to cultivate and nurture creativity in kids.
+Craft projects are cute, but if we teach children all art should look exactly the same, what are we really saying to them?
+We have to raise creative kids.

 When I see a provider show pictures of their kid’s art and each piece looks perfect, I know young children didn’t make those projects on their own.
 I also know that when the provider or teacher fixed those pictures and made them each look perfect; they were telling those children they weren’t good enough.
 I know teachers would not do that on purpose, but they just don’t know.